VytasHub/PDAR/README.md

 # PDAR
-Resource for course "Programming for Data Analytics"
+Resource for course CT5102 Module - "Programming for Data Analytics"